Can I have the 30% ruling if I start my own business?

 Pension insurance

-Every inhabitant of the Netherlands aged over 65 (soon to be age 67) receives AOW, a national old age pension.
+Every inhabitant of the Netherlands over a certain age (depending on your birth date) receives AOW, a national old age pension.
 This is a basic pension, which may not be sufficient to live on.
 Therefore, be advised to build up a supplementary pension through a pension insurance scheme.
 You could take out an annuity policy or another type of savings scheme.

 For more information visit the Dutch government website: